ElazarK/content-docs/scripts/ADSetNewPassword.md

+---
+id: ad-set-new-password
+title: AD Set New Password (Deprecated)
+---
 `Deprecated`

-Set a new password for an Active Directory user.
+Sets a new password for an Active Directory user.

 ## Script Data
 ---